Developmental psychology: Stages based on the model of hierarchical complexity

-Michael Commons enhanced and simplified Bärbel Inhelder and Piaget's developmental theory and offers a standard method of examining the universal pattern of development.
-The Model of Hierarchical Complexity (MHC) is not based on the assessment of domain-specific information, It divides the Order of Hierarchical Complexity of tasks to be addressed from the Stage performance on those tasks.
-A stage is the order hierarchical complexity of the tasks the participant's successfully addresses.
-He expanded Piaget's original eight stage (counting the half stages) to seventeen stages.
+Michael Commons enhanced and simplified Bärbel Inhelder and Piaget's developmental theory, and offers a standard method of examining the universal pattern of development.
+The Model of Hierarchical Complexity (MHC) is not based on the assessment of domain-specific information.
+It divides the Order of Hierarchical Complexity of tasks to be addressed from the Stage performance on those tasks.
+A stage is the order of hierarchical complexity of the tasks the participant successfully addresses.
+He expanded Piaget's original eight stages (counting the half-stages) to seventeen stages.
 The stages are: